Preparation of Work Samples

 Work Sample Index

 IMPORTANT: Applicants must submit a Work Sample Index that lists all work samples being submitted.
 Index should include: Number assigned to that work sample, format of work sample, artist or art form represented.
+Audio or video work samples should also specify 3-5 minutes of content that you want the panel to review.

 Clearly label each sample (and where relevant its container) with the name of your organization and the corresponding number from your Work Sample Index.
 Panelists generally spend no more than three to five minutes on the work sample(s) for each application.
 Please be aware that the entire sample (not just the selected segment) is considered a part of the application package and may be reviewed.
 The NH State Council on the Arts may copy or digitally convert work samples to facilitate panel review.
 By submitting a work sample, you are giving the NH State Council on the Arts permission for reproduction and dissemination for this purpose.

-Provide a Self Addressed Stamped Envelope (with correct postage) if you would like your materials returned.
+Provide a Self-Addressed Stamped Envelope (with correct postage) if you would like your materials returned.

 Work Sample Formats